davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 }
 ```

+Now we have one variable any node can get or set.
+That was easy!
+But, alas, we are not done.

-We're off to a great start, but we're not quite done.
-We have a design that meets our spec, but we didn't think hard enough about what the spec should have been in the first place.
-As is sadly so often the case, things have been simple thus far only because we missed a major aspect of the problem.
+Although we have a design that meets our spec, we might not have thought hard enough about what the spec should have been in the first place.
+As is sadly so often the case in life, things have been simple thus far only because we missed a major aspect of the problem.

 ## Whose Fault is it Anyways?